CraigKelly/datasimple/README.md

 # Introduction

+*Source Note:* The authoritative version of this file is the Markdown version.
+The RST version is automatically created from the Markdown by `pandoc`.

 This is an Apache licensed library and iset of command-line tools for simpler data processing tasks and pipelines.
 It is assumed that it will be used with tools like [dmk](https://github.com/CraigKely/dmk) and that serious work will